-A portable, private shower which can be set up or packed down into a 6kg suitcase in seconds.
+A private, portable shower which can be set up or packed down into a 6kg suitcase in seconds.

 Shower from any fresh-water supply or set to recycle for a fabulously long soaking without wasting water.